GaelQuesadilla/mymditor/README.md

         + index get method just return index.html template

-        + register get method return a sign in form in register.html and get method recieves 3 values, that will be:
+        + register get method return a sign in form in register.html and get method receives 3 values, that will be:

             1. username as string